, a company that holds rights to video game properties such as Glover, Shadow Madness, 40 Winks

 The minimum funding goal is $8,500 which will pay for 1,000 figures to be created.
 Creation of those figures requires tooling and factory setup.
 Estimated delivery to backers is fourth quarter 2019.

-Right now with 13 days to go they are almost 90% funded.
+Right now with 42 hours to go they need $327 to be fully funded.
 To find out more about this project head over to their Kickstarter page